Next to the Northampton County Courthouse · 680 Wolf Avenue, Easton, PA

 An executor is the person who is assigned by you to carry out your wishes in your Last Will & Testament.
 The executor can be compensated out of your estate or can be asked to perform his or her duties for free.

-Who should I choose and an executor?
+Who should I choose as an executor?

 Generally you should choose someone you trust as an executor.
 You may also wish to choose someone whom you expect to outlive you.
 Ideally, your executor will also not be receiving any of your estate but it is not always feasible to choose an executor who is not also included in the will.